Ernie Els

 Other highlights in Els's career include topping the 2003 and 2004 European Tour Order of Merit (money list), and winning the World Match Play Championship a record seven times.
 He was the leading career money winner on the European Tour until overtaken by Lee Westwood in 2011, and was the first member of the tour to earn over €25,000,000 from European Tour events.
 He has held the number one spot in the Official World Golf Ranking and until 2013 held the record for weeks ranked in the top ten with 788.
 Els rose to fifteenth in the world rankings after winning the 2012 Open Championship.
 He was elected to the World Golf Hall of Fame in 2010, on his first time on the ballot, and was inducted in May 2011.

 Els now primarily plays on the PGA Tour Champions.
-When not playing, he has a golf course design business, a charitable foundation that supports golf among underprivileged youth in South Africa, and a winemaking business.

-Background and family
+Early life and amateur career

 Growing up in Lambton, Germiston, South Africa, Els played rugby, cricket, tennis and, starting at age 8, golf.
 He was a skilled junior tennis player and won the Eastern Transvaal Junior Championships at age 13.
 Els first learned the game of golf from his father Neels, a trucking executive, at the Germiston Golf course, He was soon playing better than his father (and his older brother, Dirk), and by the age of 14 he was a scratch handicap.
 It was around this time that he decided to focus exclusively on golf.

 Els first achieved prominence in 1984, when he won the Junior World Golf Championship in the Boys 13–14 category.
 Phil Mickelson was second to Els that year.
 Els won the South African Amateur a few months after his 17th birthday, becoming the youngest-ever winner of that event, breaking the record which had been held since 1935 by Bobby Locke.
 Els contested the 1987 British Amateur Championship, qualifying from stroke play for the 64-player match play segment, but was knocked out there.